silky/chrisdone-homepage/posts/teaching.markdown

 > * **Socrates**: Huizi, scratch that question about direct
 >   spoilers.
 The answer's been given verbatim.

 Sadly, the response is not helpful.
-It is unempathetic, it presumptuous and muddled.
+It is unempathic, it presumptuous and muddled.
 Naturally, the learner is confused by this noise.